Lukmacbla/BioMedVis/biovis_group3_ex01.typ

 = Exploratory Analysis

-First we want to get an overview of the different patient attributes in the dataset.
+First we want to get an overview of the dataset.
+We start by analyzing different patient attributes for each encounter.

 #figure(
-  caption: "Distribution of patient attributes", grid(columns: 2)[
+  grid(columns: 2)[
     #image("img/image.png", width: 100%)
   ][